temporalio/documentation/docs/node/workflows.md

 ### Workflow Interface

-A Workflow's interface is used for validating the implementation and generating a type safe [WorkflowClient](https://nodejs.temporal.io/api/interfaces/client.workflowclient) and `ChildWorkflow` (not yet implemented).
+A Workflow's interface is used for validating the implementation and generating a type safe [WorkflowStub](https://nodejs.temporal.io/api/interfaces/client.workflowstub) and [child workflows](https://nodejs.temporal.io/api/classes/workflow.contextimpl#child).

-Workflow interfaces are directly referenced by their implementation and may be written in sync or async form meaning a method could return `number` or it could return `Promise<number>`.

 Workflow interface declarations are optional but recommended.
 They're only required for generating type-safe clients.